amoralesdesign/ia-audio-transcription/README.md

 ```

 > [!WARNING]
-> Note: First time fails to recognize typescript syntax, restart it a second time and it will not fail.
+> First time fails to recognize typescript syntax, restart it a second time and it will not fail.

 ### AWS serverless deploy